phillip-hopper/drupal_sass_compiler/README.md

-# SCSS Compiler
+## INTRODUCTION
-Module compiles scss files into css via [ScssPhp Compiler](https://scssphp.github.io/scssphp/)
+Module automatically compiles scss files defined in libraries.yml into css.

+## REQUIREMENTS
+Module requires php compiler library [ScssPhp][1]

+## INSTALLATION
-## Manual installation
+### Manual installation
-1. Download last release of [ScssPhp Compiler](https://github.com/scssphp/scssphp/releases)
+1. Download last release of [ScssPhp Compiler][2]
 2. Rename it to `scssphp` and place into libraries directory (DRUPAL_ROOT/libraries/)
 3. Install module and all SCSS files defined in libraries.yml will be compiled into css
-## Composer installation
+### Composer installation
-Module could work even if compiler library was in the vendor folder, but when the core will be updated manually, the compiler library will be deleted from the vendor folder, so it installs to the drupal libraries folder, but composer doesn't allow to install packages outside of the vendor folder, only via custom installers, so we use composer [custom-directory-installer](https://github.com/mnsami/composer-custom-directory-installer)
+Module could work even if compiler library was in the vendor folder, but when the core will be updated manually, the compiler library will be deleted from the vendor folder, so it installs to the drupal libraries folder, but composer doesn't allow to install packages outside of the vendor folder, only via custom installers, so we use composer [custom-directory-installer][3].
 It allows us to change destination folder of package, by defining it manually.

 Add scssphp/scssphp to drupal-libraries path in composer.json, libraries path may be different, so don't replace entire path from the example.